Backing up with cbbackup

-Backup single node, single bucket; backup files stored on same node
+Back up single node, single bucket; back up files stored on the same node

-To backup a single node and bucket, with the files stored on the same node as the source data, there are two methods available.
+There are two methods available to back up a single node and bucket, with the files stored on the same node as the source data.
 One uses a node specification, the other uses a file store specification.
 Using the node specification:

 ssh USER@HOST remote-> sudo su - couchbase remote-> cbbackup http://127.0.0.1:8091 /mnt/backup-20120501 \ -u Administrator -p password \ --single-node \ -b default

-This method backups up the cluster data of a single bucket on the local node, storing the backup data in the local filesystem.
+This method backs up the cluster data of a single bucket on the local node, storing the backup data in the local filesystem.

 ssh USER@HOST remote-> sudo su - couchbase remote-> cbbackup couchstore-files:///opt/couchbase/var/lib/couchbase/data/default /mnt/backup-20120501